sporto/elm-tutorial/effects/effects.md

 ## Conclusion

 Adding effects to our application complicates the wiring of the application a fair amount.
-Thankfully, we don't have to do (or understand) all these wiring directly, we can use StartApp.
+Thankfully, we don't have to do (or understand) all these wiring directly, we can use __StartApp__.